-RULE XIV SENATE SESSIONS
+RULE XIV Senate Sessions

 - SEC.
 40. The Senate shall meet in session at three o'clock in the afternoon on week days, except when the Senate decides otherwise.
 When the session is ongoing, no committee meeting or hearing under Rule XI shall be held. - SEC.
-41.46 The President, after consultation with the Majority Leader and the Minority Leader, respectively, may: - (a) Postpone the holding of the session on a day to day adjournment, or
+41. The President, after consultation with the Majority Leader and the Minority Leader, respectively, may:

-$^{^{\}rm 46}\text{As}$ amended by Resolution No. 43, adopted on 4 May 2020.
+&lt;sup>46As amended by Resolution No. 43, adopted on 4 May 2020.

-(b) Convene and hold the session through teleconference, video conference, or other reliable forms of remote or electronic means, using appropriate information and communications technology systems, due to force majeure or the occurrence of a national emergency as determined by the majority of all the members of the Senate which may prevent the convening of the Senate or the physical presence of its members in the session hall.
+- (a) Postpone the holding of the session on a day to day adjournment, or - (b) Convene and hold the session through teleconference, video conference, or other reliable forms of remote or electronic means, using appropriate information and communications technology systems, due to force majeure or the occurrence of a national emergency as determined by the majority of all the members of the Senate which may prevent the convening of the Senate or the physical presence of its members in the session hall.